Mylohyus: Palaeoecology

-Isotope and anatomical studies have suggested that the diet of Mylohyus varied over geological time, from being primarily a C3 browser during the Blancan, with an increasing consumption of C4 vegetation during the Irvingtonian, with a relatively even mixture of C3 and C4 during the Rancholabrean.
-Suggestions have been made that it was frugivorous and also consumed hard browse like twigs.
+Stable isotopic and anatomical studies have suggested that the diet of Mylohyus varied over geological time, from being primarily a C3 browser during the Blancan to an increasing consumption of C4 vegetation during the Irvingtonian, with a relatively even mixture of C3 and C4 plants by the time of the Rancholabrean.
+Suggestions have been made based on the textural patterns of its dental microwear that it was frugivorous and also consumed hard browse like twigs.
+Mylohyus was able to coexist with close phylogenetic relatives because of efficient niche partitioning between it and other genera of peccaries.
+The presence of the species M. elmorei in the Gray Fossil Site has been invoked as evidence of the palaeoenvironment being highly forested due to the association of the species with forests.